-the term "convex" will be new to the students with respect to polygons.
-Rather than providing the students with a textbook definition of convex polygons, it is better for the students' construction of understanding that they develop their own meaning of "convex polygons" through instructional activities such as concept attainment.
-After the class has come to agreement about how to define the unknown characteristic that the concept attainment activity is focusing on, then the words "convex polygons" can be introduced as the mathematical terminology for the particular characteristic being explored.
-At this point, the students are then prepared to consider published definitions and to critique them.
+the terms "exploded views" or "component parts" may be new to the students.
+Rather than providing the students with a textbook definition of these terms, students construct understanding by developing the meaning of "exploded views" and "component parts" through instructional strategies such as concept attainment.
+After the class has come to an agreement about how to define the unknown characteristic that the concept attainment activity is focusing on, then the words "exploded views" and "component parts" can be introduced as the mathematical terminology.
+At this point, students can explore real objects to make connections between the objects and their "exploded views" or "component parts" to construct and deepen understanding of 3-D objects.
+Finally, students are then prepared to consider published definitions and to critique them.

-In helping students develop their working mathematical language, it is also important for the teachers to recognize that for many students, including First Nations and Métis, they may not recognize a specific term or procedure, but the student may in fact have a deep understanding of the mathematical topic.
+In helping students develop their working mathematical language, it is also important for teachers to recognize that for many students, including First Nations and Métis, they may not recognize a specific term or procedure, but may in fact have a deep understanding of the mathematical topic.
 Many perceived learning difficulties in mathematics are the result of students' cultural and personal ways of knowing not being connected to formal mathematical language.